 Time spent on the heart transplant waiting list

-Time spent waiting for a transplant depends on a complex number of factors, including how well your child matches the donor (blood type, organ size, etc.), how sick they are, their time spent on the waiting list, how many donors are available in the local area and their ability to receive a transplant immediately.
+Time spent waiting for a transplant depends on a complex number of factors, including how well your child matches the donor (blood type, organ size, etc.), how sick they are, total time on the waiting list, how many donors are available in the local area and their ability to receive a transplant immediately.
 In Colorado, we are fortunate to have a high percentage of registered organ donors as well as a high percentage of families who authorize donation when their family member is not registered or is under age 18.

-One way to compare time on the waiting list by transplant center is a measure called “median time to transplant.”
+One way to compare time on the waiting list by transplant center is a measure called median time to transplant.

 What we measure: